“A small suburban site, together with a very limited budget, formed the constraints for this project. . . but also the opportunities. ”

 But all this saving does not affect the quality of the architecture in the slightest.
 The simple form exaggerates the sense of space and light inside by providing a large, high living space overlooked by a mezzanine and cut into with various openings to bring in the light from all angles.
 Although there is no oak frame, a sense of ‘oakyness’ will be achieved through select components such as window frames, floor, stairs & handrails; anything you look through, traverse or touch on a regular basis.”

-This compact suburban home is currently in build and is looking to be completed in January 2019.
+This compact suburban home was completed in February 2019.